Your money mindset greatly influences how you handle your finances and, ultimately, your future financial success and stability.

 Come up with a plan for how to pay off your debt.
 Prioritize your debt in the order you want to pay it off, and then start tackling those debts one by one.

-This is where being proficient in budgeting and tracking your spending will be incredibly helpful.
+Knowing how to budget and track your spending will be incredibly helpful.

 Pay off debt

 Put your plan into action.
-Find ways to cut your spending and ways to increase your income.
+Find ways to spend less money and ways to increase your income.

 It’s not easy.
 Actually, it’s really freaking hard!
 But you can do it even if you’re broke.
 We did it on one income!